pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Commands:
-      brand             Get the brand of the server. connection        Get connection info used by this server. get-centralinsts  List central instances of mgmt profiles on the server. info              Get information about the server.
+      brand             Get the brand of the server. get-centralinsts  List central instances of mgmt profiles on the server. info              Get information about the server.
       interop           Get the Interop namespace of the server.